GPUOpen-Drivers/AMDVLK/README.md

 make -j$(nproc)
 ```
 > **Note:**
 * If the build runs into errors like "collect2: fatal error: ld terminated with signal 9 [Killed]" due to out of memory, you could try  with reducing the number of threads in "make" command.
-* Debug build can be done by using -DCMAKE_BUILD_TYPE=Debug.
+* Debug build can be done by using `-DCMAKE_BUILD_TYPE=Debug`.
-* To enable Wayland support, you need to build the driver by using -DBUILD_WAYLAND_SUPPORT=ON.
+* To enable Wayland support, you need to build the driver by using `-DBUILD_WAYLAND_SUPPORT=ON`.

 ## Installation Instructions
 ### Install Vulkan SDK
 You can download and install the SDK package [here](https://vulkan.lunarg.com/sdk/home).

 ### Uninstall Previously Installed JSON Files
 Please make sure all JSON files for AMD GPUs under below folders are uninstalled:

 ```
 /etc/vulkan/icd.d